Vienna

 Between September 1784 and April 1787 Wolfgang Amadeus Mozart lived in the Domgasse behind St Stephen's Cathedral.
 It was the apartment he lived in the longest in Vienna where he had at least 13 addresses in the decade he lived in the city.

-Here he lived with his wife Constance, his newborn son Carl Thomas, four servants, a dog and a songbird.
+Here he lived with his wife Constanze, his newborn son Carl Thomas, four servants, a dog and a songbird.

 His most expensive apartment from the decade he spent living in Vienna (and the only one remaining in the capital), it was here he wrote The Marriage of Figaro, taught promising young musicians and received guests and friends (including Joseph Haydn).